brunokoga/Montevideo/ultimateCampaign_dir/downtime/roomsAndTeams.md

 **Size** 4—16 squares

 A Scrying Room is built to be a quiet place for scrying, seances, and similar divinations.
-It contains a table, chairs, and either a pool of water (at no additional cost) or a suitable focus object for a scrying spell (for an additional 1,000 gp).
-A caster using _ [scrying](spells/scrying#_scrying)_, _ [locate creature](spells/locateCreature#_locate-creature)_, or a similar targeted divination from here increases the spell's DC by 1.
+It contains a table, chairs, and either a pool of water (at no additional cost) or a suitable focus object for a scrying spell (for an additional 1,000 gp.
+A caster using _ [scrying](spell_dir/scrying#_scrying_, _ [locate creature](spell_dir/locateCreature#_locate-creature)_, or a similar targeted divination from here increases the spell's DC by 1.

 Secret Room

-**Create** 5 Goods, 6 Labor (220 gp); **Time** 16 days
+**Create** 5 Goods, 6 Labor (220 gp; **Time** 16 days

 **Size** 6—10 squares

-**Upgrades From** Vault; **Upgrades To** [Escape Route](ultimateCombat/ultimateCombatFeats#escape-route)
+**Upgrades From** Vault; **Upgrades To** [Escape Route](ultimateComba_dir/ultimateCombatFeats#escape-route)

 This is either a room or a passage connecting two rooms in the building.
 The access to this space is controlled by a secret a (DC 20).
 A passage can have secret doors at both ends or a normal door at one end and a secret door at the other.
 If it's a room, it is typically used to hide someone or something you don't want discovered.
 If it's a passage, it's typically used for clandestine travel within the building, often for the purpose of smuggling or spying.
 For every 500 extra gp you spend, you can improve one secret door in the building to a well-hidden secret door (DC 30).

 Sewer Access

-**Create** 2 Goods, 1 Influence, 2 Labor (110 gp); **Time** 4 days
+**Create** 2 Goods, 1 Influence, 2 Labor (110 gp; **Time** 4 days

 **Size** 4—6 squares

 A Sewer Access might be a tunnel or room, or something as simple as a sturdy trap door in the floor.
 Constructing it requires a settlement with a sewer or septic system, and connects some part of the building to that system.
-You can use this as an [Escape Route](ultimateCombat/ultimateCombatFeats#escape-route), but only to get to and from the sewer.
+You can use this as an [Escape Route](ultimateComba_dir/ultimateCombatFeats#escape-route, but only to get to and from the sewer.
 The door to the sewer is a strong wooden door with a good lock.
 For an additional 500 gp, it has an iron door instead.
 If you have a Lavatory and Sewer Access, you may automatically connect the Lavatory to the sewer with indoor plumbing.

 Sewing Room

 **Earnings** gp, Goods, or Influence +10

-**Benefit** counts as masterwork artisan's tools for one [Craft](skills/craft#_craft) skill
+**Benefit** counts as masterwork artisan's tools for one [Craft](skill_dir/craft#_craft) skill

-**Create** 8 Goods, 7 Labor (300 gp); **Time** 16 days
+**Create** 8 Goods, 7 Labor (300 gp; **Time** 16 days

 **Size** 6—12 squares

 A Sewing Room is used for designing heraldry and making cloth garments, tapestries, blankets, carpets, linens, and other textiles.
 It contains a loom; a spinning wheel; tapestry frames; shelves for fabric; worktables; and tools for spinning, weaving, and sewing.
-Up to three people can use the room at once; gaining the benefit of masterwork artisan's tools for skills such as [Craft](skills/craft#_craft) (cloth) and [Craft](skills/craft#_craft) (clothing), and for related skills such as [Craft](skills/craft#_craft) (baskets).
+Up to three people can use the room at once; gaining the benefit of masterwork artisan's tools for skills such as [Craft](skill_dir/craft#_craft) (cloth and [Craft](skill_dir/craft#_craft) (clothing, and for related skills such as [Craft](skill_dir/craft#_craft) (baskets).

 Shack